Differences between Dedicated Email Server vs Cloud Based Email Services

 Cloud-based email servers boost productivity, security, and efficiency.

-- Enhanced Security Features: Cloud email services often ensure excellent security.
-They have features like anti-spam filters, virus protection, and sometimes email encryption.
+• Enhanced Security Features: Cloud email services typically provide robust security.
+They offer features such as anti-spam filters, virus protection, and sometimes email encryption.

-- Cost Efficiency: The cloud server cuts infrastructure costs and IT fees.
-This allows businesses to use subscription models with no upfront costs, which saves them a lot of money.
+• Cost Efficiency: The cloud server cuts infrastructure costs and IT fees.
+This allows businesses to utilize subscription models with no upfront costs, saving them a significant amount of money.

-- Improved Disaster Recovery: Cloud-based email systems enable automatic backup and robust security measures.
+• Enhanced Disaster Recovery: Cloud-based email systems facilitate automatic backups and robust security measures.

-- Automatic Updates and Maintenance: The cloud provider is responsible for updates and maintenance.
-It keeps email systems up-to-date automatically, without any input from internal IT staff.
+• Automatic Updates and Maintenance: The cloud provider is responsible for updates and maintenance.
+It keeps email systems up to date automatically, without requiring any input from internal IT staff.

 Disadvantages of cloud-based email server